The Limiting Dynamics of SGD: Modified Loss, Phase Space Oscillations, and Anomalous Diffusion: Evidence of a Modified Loss and Oscillations in Deep Learning

 \section{Evidence of a Modified Loss and Oscillations in Deep Learning}

 Does the theory derived in the linear regression setting (sections~\ref{sec:ou},~\ref{sec:fokker-planck}) help explain the empirical phenomena observed in the non-linear setting of deep neural networks (section~\ref{sec:motivation})?
-In order for the theory built in the previous sections to apply to the limiting dynamics of neural networks, we must introduce simplifying assumptions on the loss landscape and gradient noise at the end of training: \begin{assumption}[Quadratic Loss] We assume that at the end of training the loss for a neural network can be approximated by the quadratic loss $\mathcal{L}(\theta) = (\theta - \mu)^\intercal \left(\frac{H}{2}\right)(\theta - \mu)$, where $H \succeq 0$ is the training loss Hessian and $\mu$ is some unknown mean vector, corresponding to a local minimum. \end{assumption} \begin{assumption}[Covariance Structure] We assume the covariance of the gradient noise is proportional to the Hessian of the quadratic loss $\Sigma(\theta) = \sigma^2 H$ where $\sigma \in \mathbb{R}^+$ is some unknown scalar. \end{assumption}
+In order for the theory built in the previous sections to apply to the limiting dynamics of neural networks, we must introduce the following simplifying assumption on the loss landscape at the end of training: \begin{assumption}[Quadratic Loss] We assume that at the end of training the loss for a neural network can be approximated by the quadratic loss $\mathcal{L}(\theta) = (\theta - \mu)^\intercal \left(\frac{H}{2}\right)(\theta - \mu)$, where $H \succeq 0$ and $\mu$ is some unknown mean vector, corresponding to a local minimum. \end{assumption}

+This assumption is strong, but again quite natural given our study of the limiting dynamics of the network.
+See appendix~\ref{appendix:quadratic-bowl} for a discussion on the motivations and limitations of this assumption.

-Under these simplifications, then the expressions derived in the linear regression setting would apply to the limiting dynamics of deep neural networks and depend only on quantities that we can easily estimate empirically.
-Of course, these simplifications are quite strong, but without arguing their theoretical validity, we can empirically test their qualitative implications: (1) a modified isotropic loss driving the limiting dynamics through parameter space, (2) implicit regularization of the velocity trajectory, and (3) oscillatory phase space dynamics determined by the Hessian eigen-structure.
+Under assumption~\ref{as:quadratic}, then the expressions derived in the linear regression setting would apply to the limiting dynamics of deep neural networks and depend only on quantities that we can easily estimate empirically.
+Of course, these simplifications are strong, but as discussed in appendix~\ref{appendix:sgd-sde},~\ref{appendix:covariance}, and \ref{appendix:quadratic-bowl} also quite natural.
+Furthermore, we can empirically test their qualitative implications: (1) a modified isotropic loss driving the limiting dynamics through parameter space, (2) implicit regularization of the velocity trajectory, and (3) oscillatory phase space dynamics determined by the Hessian eigen-structure.

 \textbf{Modified loss.} As discussed in section~\ref{sec:fokker-planck}, due to the anisotropy of the diffusion matrix, the loss landscape driving the dynamics at the end of training is not the original training loss $\mathcal{L}(\theta)$, but a modified loss $\Psi(\theta, v)$ in phase space.
 As shown in equation~(\ref{eq:modified-potential-prob-currents}), the modified loss decouples into a term $\Psi_\theta$ that only depends on the parameters $\theta$ and a term $\Psi_v$ that only depends on the velocities $v$.
 Under assumption~\ref{as:covariance}, the parameter dependent component is proportional to the convex quadratic,